michael105/sbase/README.md

 This is my fork of github.com/nee-san/sbase

-Working at porting it to minilib, in order to get tiny and statical linked binaries.
+Working at a port to minilib,

-Seems quite useful, with linux x64
+in order to get tiny and statical linked binaries.

-"cat" now is 3K.
+Seems quite useful, linked static with minilib on linux x64 "cat" now is 3K.

 	same system,